 In 1903, the first rail ferry crossed the Baltic Sea between Warnemünde in Germany and Gedser in Denmark.
 At the time, the ferry was a steamboat.
-Today, two hybrid ferries operate the route – one of them even has a rotor sail.
+Today, two hybrid ferries operate the route – both of them even have a rotor sail.
 The route remained in spite of two world wars and a divided Germany, which for 40 years resulted in limited travel activity on the route.

 In 1963, an additional ferry route between the two countries was established – the so-called Beeline between Puttgarden in Germany and Rødby in Denmark.
 The plans to have a ferry crossing there dated a hundred years back, but wars had prevented the plans from being realised.
 Once established, the Beeline became very popular, and in 1988, 100 million passengers had used the crossing.

 In 1989, the Wall between the two Germanys fell – and with the opening came new possibilities to collaborate.
 In 1993, the two ferry operators shipping companies, which had operated in east and west, merged into the company DFO.
 In Denmark, the state-owned shipping company was turned into a limited company, and in 1997, the company changed its name to Scandlines.

 As the economy in the former Eastern Europe improved, the easterly route between Warnemünde and Gedser bloomed.
 In 1995, the route moved from the port in Warnemünde to the port in nearby Rostock.

 The steam ferry “Danmark” entering Warnemünde in 1938.
 Photo: Karl Eschenburg